 This paper is organized as follows: Section 2 presents the advantages offered by this course.
 Section 3 presents related work.
 Methodology is presented in Section 4.
-Section 5 presents an informal evaluation of our work.
-Section 6 is future work and Section 7 concludes this paper.
+Section 5 presents an informal evaluation of our work, and Section 6 concludes this paper.

-2. Advantages
+2. ADVANTAGES